 Plus you can look forward to a weekly dose of inspiration and to meeting great people.

-There are no special textbooks required, although we highly recommend the following anthologies: The Art of the Story (ed.
+You will need access to a printer or device (phone, tablet, laptop) that will allow you to access your fellow student’s work.
+There are no special textbooks required, although we highly recommend the following anthologies: That Glimpse of Truth (ed.
+David Miller), The Art of the Story and The Art of the Tale (ed.
 Daniel Halpern), The Ecco Anthology of Contemporary American Short Fiction (ed.
-Joyce Carol Oates), and the 2018 Pushcart Prize XLII (ed.
+Joyce Carol Oates), and the Pushcart Prize series (ed.
 Bill Henderson).
-You will need access to a printer.

 “The workshops really encouraged me to write – something I’ve been talking about for years but never had the time or confidence to pursue.
 I’ve absolutely loved it and plan to continue with it, I really think if I am going to make a go of writing these workshops will be what helps me to do that.” – Jo Matthews